 With pitches from 420 to 630, in standard, heavy duty, O-ring, or X-ring, with gold link options for many, Chainsandsprockets.com stocks chains suitable for all current and thousands of older Japanese and European motorcycles and quads.
-Brands include popular DID, JT, IRIS, IGM as well as Japanese Izumi.
+Brands include popular DID, JT, IRIS, IGM as well as Japanese Izumi and Regina for classic models.
 We can supply:

 Chains – 420

 Chains – 428